 If buying in bulk is too inconvenient, there are companies that source their almonds from overseas.

-Jem Organics, a fantastic brand of organic almond butters, purchases its raw, organic almonds from Spain.
+Jem Organics, a fantastic brand of organic nut butters, purchases its raw, organic almonds from Spain.

 Whether you prefer pasteurized or unpasteurized almonds, one thing is certain — they must be organic.